atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 In that cafe, my dear Mrs. Selby, ",
 'Said Smith, laughing, I can put yom into a much cheaper way.
 Tou shall take a Small house,. and I will be your lodger."
 How!
 Mr..
-Smith! " answered she, drawing up her head — I let lodg ings I Surely you do not know who I am.
+Smith! " answered she, drawing up her head --I let lodg ings I Surely you do not know who I am.
 People who keep their car to take in boarders and lodgers!"
 * * * #*
 ^, ■ C ■ ' i
-Aye, Madam — People who drive. with Sour horses, nay, with a Set, live in the Same house for conve nience, and eat, drink, and deep toi
+Aye, Madam --People who drive. with Sour horses, nay, with a Set, live in the Same house for conve nience, and eat, drink, and deep toi

 gether, for the Sake of Society.
 Peo pie of the first fashion do this in London; and in Scotland, it is the,